datacarpentry/semester-biology/syllabus.md

 * Create well structured databases
 * Extract information from databases
-* Write simple computer programs in R
+* Write computer programs in R
 * Automate data analysis
 * Apply these tools to address biological questions
 * Apply general data management and analysis concepts to other programming